KhiopsML/khiops-doc/docs/references.md

   <img style="max-width:945px;width: -webkit-fill-available;" src="/assets/auto-ml-pipeline.png" alt="auto-ml-pipeline" loading="lazy">
 </picture>

-To go further, here's a selection of **scientific papers** organized according to a reading path which facilitates the understanding of the Auto-ML pipline.
+To go further, here's a selection of **scientific papers** organized according to a reading path which facilitates the understanding of the Auto-ML pipeline.
 It is highly recommended to read these papers in order **(B, A, C)**, after reading the documentation presented on this website.
-The <span style="color:gray">**grey**</span> lines indicate additional information, which can be read at a later stage, and which will not prevent you from gaining an overall understanding of the pipeline.
+The <span style="color:gray">**gray**</span> lines indicate additional information, which can be read at a later stage, and which will not prevent you from gaining an overall understanding of the pipeline.
 The complete list of scientific articles on Khiops is available [on this page:octicons-link-external-16:][home_page_marc]{:target="_blank"}.

 [home_page_marc]: http://www.marc-boulle.fr/author/Marc.Boulle-eng.html